Nzii3/server-manager-docs/index.md

 ---

 ## Support
-If you need support, feel free to join our [!button size="xs" text="Support Server"](https://servermanagerbot.ml) and ask for help.
+If you need support, feel free to join our [!button size="xs" variant="success" text="Support Server"](https://servermanagerbot.ml) and ask for help.